sophwest/Westrop_S_SVG_Icons/README.md

 # Pokeball Icon Marketplace

+Welcome to Pokemart!
 What if you could Pokeballs...online...and they're actually just SVG icons?
 Now you can, on this page where I am learning and practicing Javascript for the first time.
 Disclaimer: You can't actually buy Pokeballs through my page.
 I am a student, I don't know how to run a business.

 ## Usage